zsavely/InjectorLib/README.md

 To work with this library you should:
 * Create Injector instance with Injector.init call;
-* Call injector.applyOnCreate(Bundle) with null or bundle object from your Activity or Fragment instance;
+* Call injector.applyRestoreInstanceState(Bundle) with null or bundle object from your Activity or Fragment instance;
 * Call injector.applyOnSaveInstanceState() with bundle object from your Activity or Fragment instance;

 Basicly you should create base class, do steps above and Injector will work with any subclass of this base class.